karl-wenzel/VideoGenerationProjMed/README.md

 ### 4. Video Generation
 Scene images and their corresponding audio tracks are combined in order using `moviepy`.
 Each scene lasts for the duration of its audio plus a 1-second pause.
 The final video is exported as `tmp/final_story.mp4`.

+### 5. GUI
+If you want to start the GUI you have to execute the 'start_pipeline.command'.
+This script acts as an automated shortcut that navigates to the project folder, activates the necessary Conda environment, and launches the application.
+You need this code because it allows anyone to start the software with a single click, completely removing the need to manually type complex commands into the terminal.

 ---

 ## Notes